Cyphrme/Ed25519Tool/README.md

 ## Signing and verification tool for Ed25519

-The tool can:

 - Sign a message.
 - Verify a signature.
-- Generate a new public/private key pair from seed.
-- Generate a public key from private key.
+- Generate a public key from seed.
 - Generate a new random public/private key pair and seed.
-- Use an existing key.

 Supported formats: